To have staff who love working for us and clients who love working with us.

 Streamlined Energy and Carbon Reporting

-Also from April the Climate Change Levy (CCL) element of commercial utility bills will be increasing to replace the revenue recovered under CRC – so the revenue paid by those 4,000 organisations will now be recovered directly through energy bills across the whole commercial sector – i.e. bills are going up!
+Also from April the Climate Change Levy (CCL) element of commercial utility bills increased to replace the revenue recovered under CRC – so the revenue paid by those 4,000 organisations will now be recovered directly through energy bills across the whole commercial sector – i.e. bills are going up!

 The most sustainable way to reduce energy costs is to reduce energy consumption.